fr. Aniedi OKURE

 Tobias KRACHLER

 Tobias Krachler, born in Austria in 1992, has been with Dominicans for Justice and Peace team in Vienna since its inception.
 He has been an altar boy and Parish Council at the Dominican parish in Vienna.
-In the past years, the team at the UN in Vienna has organized events focused on human trafficking and internally displaced persons.
-Tobias has participated in various UN conferences, such as the CCPCJ, CND, UNTOC, UNCAC, and the COP 22 in Paris.
-He is currently serving as the team coordinator in Vienna.
-He got selected for the International Visitor Leadership Programme (IVLP) by the US State Department in 2019 and participated in a programme on refugee and migration issues.
+In the past years, the team at the UN in Vienna has organised events focused on human trafficking and internally displaced persons.
+Tobias has participated in various UN conferences, such as the CCPCJ, CND, UNTOC, UNCAC, and the COP 21 in Paris.
+In 2019, he got selected for the International Visitor Leadership Programme (IVLP) by the US State Department and participated in a programme on refugee and migration issues.
 Tobias has played a part in re-establishing the Alliance of NGOs on Crime Prevention and Criminal Justice at UNODC and has been working as its Secretary since 2019.
 He has a background in law and economics.
+Tobias is currently serving as the Programme Officer of the organisation, based in Vienna.

 Fr.
 Günter Reitzi